 How to File a Discrimination Complaint or Lawsuit in Washington

-To resolve these situations, you’ll file a complaint with the Commission, which triggers an investigation.
+You’ll file a complaint with the Commission to resolve these situations, which triggers an investigation.
 You will likely go through mediation or conciliation led by the Commission to try to bring about a resolution that both sides can agree on.

-If there is no resolution, you may have a public hearing to make a final determination about whether or not discrimination occurred and if it did what you are owed.
+If there is no resolution, you may have a public hearing to determine whether or not discrimination occurred and if it did what you are owed.

 Hiring a Lawyer for the Lawsuit Filing Process

 The process of filing a cerebral palsy lawsuit in Washington is complicated and requires someone with in-depth knowledge of the relevant law.

 You need a lawyer who understands these cases and has worked with similar clients.
 Ideally, your lawyer or law firm will specialize in medical malpractice, disabilities, cerebral palsy, or discrimination.

 Look for a lawyer with these specialties by doing an online search, checking with the state bar association, or consulting with anyone you know in a similar situation.

 Additionally, any local groups that work with disabled children may be able to refer you to someone with the right experience.